RECAPEM

 Confirmation of tube placement

-• Look for presence of tidaling.
+• Look for the presence of tidaling.

 • Definitive confirmation requires a CXR assessment.